AngryBeaver/beavers-crafting/README.md

 - You can pull items from compendium (preferred).
 This way your recipe can be exported/imported to other worlds as long as those worlds have the same compendiums.

 ### Crafting
-You can start a crafting process by clicking on a recipe in your inventar
+You can start a crafting process by clicking on a recipe in your inventory or open the recipe Compendium

 #### Recipe Compendium
 ![img.png](pictures/img.png)